MAFA Travel Scholarships

-The Mount Athos Foundation of America (MAFA), founded in 2016 by the American Membership of the Friends of Mount Athos, is pleased to announce that it has granted two scholarships (travel bursaries) of up to $1000 each to support research projects related to Mount Athos.
+The Mount Athos Foundation of America (MAFA), founded in 2017 by the American Membership of the Friends of Mount Athos, offers annually two scholarships (travel bursaries) of up to $1000 each to support research projects related to Mount Athos.

 What the Application Should Include